risc0/risc0/docs/metal-optimization-progress.md

 - Use `RISC0_RV32IM_METAL_KERNEL_O0=1` as the current strongest compiler/codegen
   diagnostic.
 It should not become the default without performance measurement, but it is the best available evidence that optimized Metal compilation is mishandling the generated rv32im eval-check shape.
+Initial measurement shows the `-O0` full-Metal path is slower than the CPU-eval-check safety path.
 - Investigate a Zirgen/M3 code-shape fix for `eval_check` rather than treating Metal bindings alone as the root issue.
 Promising directions are reducing inlining/register pressure in `verifyCircuit`, avoiding the giant